LTUC/amman-dotnet-401d2/Curriculum/Class03/facilitator/README.md

     - Expectations of lab
     - This is a challenging lab, extended due date to be right before classs 06.

+## Lab Notes

+The lab for this day is intentionally challenging.
+This lab is designed to test the students on the planning of a project (domain modeling), and the application of everything they have learned in the language so far.
+They are not allowed to use classes in this lab, as we cover that in class 04.

+The due date for this lab should be extended to right before class 06.
+Students traditionally need this time to finish up the assignment.

+This is a great lab to help them practice their debugging skills.
+Here are some tips:
+1. Make sure they are using breakpoints within Visual Studio.
+1. When asking a question, encourage students to avoid comments like "it doesn't work".
+Determine "what" doesn't work.
+Have them break down the specific method, and code line that isn't giving them what they want.
+This is difficult for most students.
+1. When planning out their program, students can use this opportunity on "how" to approach the problem.
+What needs to created first, then how do you build out from there?

 ## What changed from yesterday?
 They are expected to test their code now moving forward